 The books are similar in style, as both give attention to lists and genealogies.
 Ezra lived at the time of the restoration of Judah and had led the nation in the rebuilding of the temple and the renewal of the covenant.
 Therefore the history of the temple and faithfulness to the Covenant would have been important themes for him.

-The estimated date for the writing of 1 & 2 Chronicles is sometime after 540 BC, after the return from exile.
+The estimated date for the writing of 1 and 2 Chronicles is sometime around 450 BC, after the return from exile.
 Ezra led the major return from Babylon in 458 BC.
 Chronicles mentions the exiles that returned to Judah (1 Chr 9:1-34).
 The genealogy ends at seven generations beyond Jehoiachin, named as Jeconiah in Chronicles (1 Chr 3:16-23), who was king for three months in 598 BC before being taken to Babylon.
 The money referred to in 1 Chr 29:7 is in Persian Darics, so the author has updated the money and given it in a currency that the exiles can understand.
 The Aramaic in the Book of Ezra is similar to that found in the Elephantine scroll which is dated in the 400's BC.

 The author of 1 & 2 Chronicles gives footnotes to refer to his sources of information.
 These are various historical and religious documents which are now lost.

 1. Official Records